Press and PR

 “It amazes me that in this day and age there is such a lack of concern over the origin of the products that we buy.
 Going to India, enabled me to witness the entire production process first hand - fabrics being dyed, air-dried, hand printed, cut and finally hand-stitched, it was fascinating!”

-Machines haven’t completely taken over and these hand worked techniques are a valuable source of income in communities in India which require a great deal of skill.
+Machines haven’t completely taken over and these hand worked techniques, which require a great deal of skill, are still a valuable source of income in communities in India.

 “The quality is second to none and the garments are all so versatile.
 Coloured trimmings, pompoms and tassels lend a fun, boho edge to the look, to create beautiful and unique pieces perfect for the beach or those summery days,” she continued.

 Producing clothing of the highest quality which is both chic and unique is evidently important to Rachel, who hopes that the range’s individuality and ethical production will make it a popular brand with socially conscious shoppers in Ireland and beyond.